quentin7b/android-location-tracker/README.md

 ### Installation

-Either this repository and import the `slt` module as a module dependency in `Android Studio` Or add this to your `build.gradle` file
+Either clone this repository and import the `slt` module as a module dependency in `Android Studio` Or add this to your `build.gradle` file

 	repositories {